joaosferreira/devflow/README.md

 ## Solution

 DevFlow addresses these challenges by providing an intelligent, conversational AI assistant that integrates seamlessly with development tools.
-The solution leverages Google's Agent Development Kit (ADK) and Gemini language models to:
+The solution leverages Google's Agent Development Kit (ADK) to:

 1. **Automate Task Creation**: Generate Jira tickets and GitHub issues from natural language descriptions, extracting relevant information and formatting it appropriately.